datacite/undercoat/CONTRIBUTING.md

 If you are proposing a feature:

 -   Explain in detail how it would work.
--   Clone the Undercoat figma toolkit and make your changes there.
+-   Add the Undercoat [Figma Library](https://help.figma.com/hc/en-us/articles/360041051154) into your account and enable it.
 -   Include a link to your copy of your change.
 -   Keep the scope as narrow as possible, to make it easier to implement.